 - What Distance is the Magome – Tsumago Trail?

 - How long does it take to walk from Magome to Tsumago?

 - Magome – Tsumago Maps

-You can take the bus or the train from Nakatsugawa to Magome.
-This train is covered on the JR Pass – which saved us a fortune in travel fares during our month in Japan.
+Take any Japan Rail train to Nakatsugawa.
+These trains are covered on the JR Pass, which saved us a fortune in travel fares during our month in Japan.
 You can buy a pass for 7, 14 or 21 days of unlimited travel, but you MUST buy it from outside the country.
 Buy one NOW and get it mailed to your home/current address.